QUT-AIML/Constitution/Role-Descriptions.md

 The Projects Director works alongside the Projects Manager to set the vision and strategic direction for club projects, devising initiatives for members to pursue and guiding the overall roadmap.

 Responsibilities:
-- Define the long-term vision and objectives for club projects.
+- Define the long-term vision and objectives for club projects, shaping the overall direction of technical initiatives throughout the year.
-- Devise project ideas and themes for members to pick up.
+- Devise project ideas and themes for members to pursue, ensuring a diverse and engaging range of opportunities for all skill levels.
-- Provide high-level guidance and mentorship to Project Manager and Officers.
+- Provide high-level guidance and mentorship to the Projects Officers, supporting them in delivering projects effectively.
-- Approve project briefs and ensure alignment with club goals.
+- Approve project ideas and ensure all initiatives are well-scoped, achievable, and aligned with the club's mission and goals.

-## Projects Manager
-> [!NOTE]
-> Technical expertise required or proven interest in AI & ML, 3-5 hours per week, in-person event attendance expected

-The Projects Manager works alongside the Projects Director to oversee project execution, support Project Officers, and ensure progress aligns with the club’s project vision.

-Responsibilities:
-- Coordinate the program for Project Nights.
-- Oversee Project Officers and delegate ownership responsibilities.
-- Monitor progress of ongoing projects and provide support where needed.
+- Monitor the overall health of the projects program, identifying and addressing any challenges or gaps in delivery.
-- Facilitate mini-workshops or skill sessions to help members complete projects.
-- Report updates to the Projects Director and suggest improvements.

 ## Projects Officer